solomonshalom/csb/README.md

-# Coming Soon, Template
+# CSB
-A simple coming soon page for better pre-launch conversions.
+A simple coming soon page for better pre-launch conversions for Bublr!

+Built using [NewUI] -

 - Vanilla HTML, CSS, and Vite
 - Light & dark themes